DistributedWeb/ddrive/README.md

   - `name`: the name of the file to be stored
   - `opts`
-    - `key`: the [feed key](https://github.com/distributedweb/ddatabase#feedkey) of the underlying DDatabase instance
+    - `key`: the [feed key](https://github.com/distributedweb/ddatabase#feedkey) of the underlying dDatabase instance
-    - `discoveryKey`: the [discovery key](https://github.com/distributedweb/ddatabase#feeddiscoverykey) of the underlying DDatabase instance
+    - `discoveryKey`: the [discovery key](https://github.com/distributedweb/ddatabase#feeddiscoverykey) of the underlying dDatabase instance
-  - `drive`: the current DDrive instance
+  - `drive`: the current dDrive instance

 Options include: